-- Used Cooking oil is filtered to remove any solid particles.
+- If Used Cooking oil is raw material, it is filtered to remove any solid particles.

-- Used Cooking oil is then heated to remove any water content (optional).
+- Only used Cooking oil is heated to remove any water content (optional).

 - Titration is done to determine how much catalyst is needed.

-Exact quantity of Potassium Hydroxide is then thoroughly mixed in Methanol till it dissolves completely to get potassium methoxide.
+- Exact quantity of Potassium Hydroxide is then thoroughly mixed in Methanol till Potassium Hydroxide dissolves completely to get potassium methoxide.

-Used Cooking oil is heated if required (during winter), and mixed in the potassium methoxide with agitator running.
+- Used Cooking oil or Palm Stearin or Animal Tallow, is heated if required (during winter), and mixed in the potassium methoxide with agitation.

-- It is then allowed to settle and glycerine is removed from bottom.
+- Biodiesel formed is then allowed to settle and glycerine is removed from bottom.